Join our network. Make change happen.

 ENERGY PRODUCTIVITY PLAYBOOK Roadmaps for an Energy Productive Future

-This document is a tool designed to help organizations and policymakers around the world craft their own Roadmaps—published documents that detail the economic, jobs, environmental and security benefits of doubling energy productivity—that clearly articulate a target date for doubling energy produ
+This document is a tool designed to help organizations and policymakers around the world craft their own Roadmaps—published documents that detail the economic, jobs, environmental and security benefits of doubling

 Policy Group(s):